-SBON disciplinary actions can range from no action against the nurse, up to and including revocation of the nurse's license to practice.
+SBON disciplinary actions can range from no action against the NP, up to and including revocation of the NP's license to practice.

-The majority of matters in the 2020 analysis, 45.6 percent, resulted in the SBON deciding to take no action.
-In 15.5 percent of matters the nurse received a letter of concern which is considered a 'warning' or reprimand.
-The more serious outcomes include: Probation 12.0 percent, Surrender 4.8 percent, Suspension 3.2 percent, and Revocation 1.5 percent, see Figure 28.
+The majority of matters in the 2022 dataset, 56.8 percent, resulted in the SBON deciding to take no action.
+In 12.0 percent of matters, the NP was placed on probation.
+In 11.2 percent of matters, the NP received a letter of concern, which is considered a 'warning' or reprimand.
+The more serious outcomes include: license suspension 2.8 percent, license revocation 2.4 percent, and license surrender 2.0 percent, see Figure 32.